Squid Game Halloween costumes: Where to buy a red guard suit or green contestant uniform

-Yes, the Netflix series is more of a trick than a treat for the characters, but it's likely you'll see those distinctive outfits at Halloween parties and events come late October.
+Yes, the series is more of a trick than a treat for the characters, but it's likely you'll see their distinctive outfits at Halloween parties and events come late October.

 "The Squid Game staff uniform is going to be the #1 Halloween costume this year in Korea," one viewer tweeted.